wearetriple/web-defaults/components.md

 ## Conclusion

-Dumb components, data in, event out.
+Dumb components, data in, events out.
 They are easier to write, read, test and maintain and are something to strife for.
 But don't feel bad for writing smart components, they do the work and are essential too.